 The course covers topics such as, but not limited to:

 - Generic observation techniques and interpretation of meteorological instruments to code aeronautical meteorological observations.

 - Requirements and abbreviations used in the local routine report (MET REPORT).

 - Requirements and abbreviations used in the local special report (SPECIAL).

 - Requirements and codes used in METAR.

-- Completion of the meteorological parts of our Basic ATC course or Basic ATS course.
+- Completion of the meteorological parts of our Basic ATC course or Basic FIS course.
 If the students have taken neither of these courses, we recommend adding five days of basic meteorological theory.

 - We recommend an English language proficiency of at least ICAO level 4.

 Compliance with regulations

 - Course content is based on ICAO annex 3, Meteorological Service for International Air Navigation and Easy Access Rules for Air Traffic Management/Air Navigation Services (Regulation (EU) 2017/373).